webmandesign/child-theme/readme.md

 # Modifying your theme

-This repository provides a starter **child theme** created mainly for [WebMan Design WordPress themes](https://www.webmandesign.eu/).
+This repository provides a [starter **child theme**](#using-a-child-theme) created mainly for [WebMan Design WordPress themes](https://www.webmandesign.eu/).
 Child themes provide ways to modify your (parent) theme without losing your modifications when the (parent) theme is updated.

-Alternatively, you can use a **Child Theme Plugin** instead, which provides you with more flexibility, is easier to use, and you don't need to switch themes.
+Alternatively (maybe even preferably), you can [use a **Child Theme Plugin** instead](#using-a-child-theme-plugin), which provides you with more flexibility, is easier to use, and you don't need to switch themes.

 **User only one of the solutions, not both!**